Dina Cantin

-Claudine J. "Dina" Cantin (née Laurita, formerly Manzo and Ioannou; born March 7, 1972) is an American television personality and entrepreneur.
-She is most known for appearing on The Real Housewives of New Jersey as an original main cast member, appearing in that capacity from 2009-2010 and 2014, as well as her own party-planning television series Dina's Party.
+Claudine J. "Dina" Cantin (née Laurita, formerly Manzo and Ioannou; born March 7, 1972) is an American reality television personality and businesswoman.
+She is most known for appearing on The Real Housewives of New Jersey as an original main cast member, appearing in that capacity from 2009–2010 and 2014, as well as her own party-planning television series Dina's Party.

 Career

 Born in Brooklyn, New York, the youngest of 11 children, Cantin at age six moved with her family to Wayne, New Jersey.
 In 2007, Cantin (then known as Dina Manzo) and her then husband Thomas Manzo appeared in an episode of VH1's My Fabulous Wedding.
 In 2009, Cantin appeared in the first two seasons of The Real Housewives of New Jersey, a reality series focusing on a group of women living in New Jersey, before departing.
 In 2014, Cantin returned for the sixth season.
 In 2015, she departed the series due to relocating to California.
 In 2011, Cantin hosted the party-planning series Dina's Party on HGTV.
 It was later cancelled after two seasons.

 Cantin runs Project Ladybug, a nonprofit foundation that focuses on helping children diagnosed with cancer and their families pay for medical bills and other expenses.

 In 2016, Cantin released a skincare product line titled Glow by Dina.